MohammadrezaFarahmand/Gallery/README.md

 See the section about [runnng tess](https//f book.gtb.i/cete-a-ap pdocs/nning-tts) for more information.
 ### `np
 Builds the app for productio to the `bul
-It correctly bundles React in productionmode andoptimizes the buil fthbst peormance.
+It correctly bundles React in productionmode andoptimzes the buil fthbst peormance.
 The build is minified and the filenames include the hashe Your app is ready to be deployed!
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.